-On December 17, 2021, Cogeco Communications amended and extended its \$750 million Term Revolving Facility to January 24, 2027.
-As part of the amendments, Cogeco Communications has transitioned its revolving facility into a Sustainability-linked loan ("SLL") structure, underscoring its strong leadership and dedication to sustainability and the organization's Environmental, social and governance (ESG) goals.
+On December 17, 2021, Cogeco amended and extended its \$100 million Term Revolving Facility to February 3, 2027 and Cogeco Communications amended and extended its \$750 million Term Revolving Facility to January 24, 2027.
+As part of the amendments, both Cogeco and Cogeco Communications have transitioned their revolving facilities into a Sustainability-linked loan ("SLL") structure, underscoring their strong leadership and dedication to sustainability and the organizations' Environmental, social and governance (ESG) goals.